 The sales channels of medium sized wholesale business are transforming.
 The facility to take wholesale orders, remote rep orders and online market-place orders are becoming more important.
 It turns out that this opportunity has been noticed by online stores.
 Neto, for example, provides a lot of wholesale functionality, including good pricing support (better than Unleashed), multi-warehouse, integration with third-party pick and pack, good mobile support.
 It even has some serial number support.
 It doesn't do manufacturing and the purchasing and costing functionality is not as good as Unleashed, but its e-commerce support may be more than enough compensation for some wholesalers.
 Neto is Australian, and in June 2015 Telstra announced that it had taken a substantial share holding.

 Neto now has an ERP-lite backend.
 It is however still immature with a small feature set; it can not be considered a competitor to the systems discussed here.
-Meanwhile, Dear and Cin7 have POS & B2B solutions, and Cin7's are very good already, Dear is ready for use and developing fairly fast.
+Meanwhile, Dear and Cin7 have POS & B2B solutions.
+Dear is ready for use and developing fairly fast.
 Unleashed now has an emerging B2B offer, but this reinforces the perception that Unleashed is playing catchup.

 One thing is for sure: the very active market and rapid development in pure cloud ERP and accounting shows how comprehensively new players have taken the initiative.